wirginiaromanowska/Notes_On_Things/Houdini_VOPs.md

 - export attributes
 ## 5. Compliment
 - makes 1-the thing (for example normalized age to feed to pscale if you want particles to get smaller with age)
+## 6. Clamp
+## 7. Random
+- gives rand number from 0 - 1, can based on id for particles or ptnum for meshes
+## 8. Power
+- use if you want to change distribution (in size for example).
+Many small particles and only few big ones
+## 9. Add const